University of Colorado Denver: Enrollment

-In addition to on campus students the university has an additional 11,000 online students.
-76% of the student population are full-time students, 16% are out-of-state residents, and international students make up 6% of total enrollment.
-15,490 students are enrolled at CU (Fall, 2019).
-41% of undergraduate students and 55% of new freshmen at CU Denver belong to an ethnic minority.
-The average entering ACT score for new freshmen at CU Denver is 22.9 composite.
-The average entering SAT scores at CU Denver is 549 Math and 542 Verbal.
-The average high school GPA for new freshmen is 3.37.
-The most popular undergraduate majors at CU Denver are biology, psychology, pre-engineering, music, and economics.
-International students on the campus arrive from 125 countries.
+In addition to on campus students, the university had an additional 11,000 online students in fall 2019.
+76% of the student population were full-time students, 16% were out-of-state residents, and international students made up 6% of total enrollment.
+15,490 students were enrolled at CU.
+41% of undergraduate students and 55% of new freshmen at CU Denver belonged to an ethnic minority.
+The average entering ACT score for new freshmen at CU Denver was 22.9 composite.
+The average entering SAT scores at CU Denver was 549 Math and 542 Verbal.
+The average high school GPA for new freshmen was 3.37.
+The most popular undergraduate majors at CU Denver were biology, psychology, pre-engineering, music, and economics.
+International students on the campus arrived from 125 countries.
 The 2020 average 6-year graduation rate was 48%.

-The CU Denver campus has 14,000 enrolled students as of Fall 2022.
+The CU Denver campus had 14,000 enrolled students as of fall 2022.
 52 percent of undergraduate students and 25 percent of graduate students belong to minority groups.
-US News gives the school a diversity index rating of 0.68, ranking 75th of national universities.
+U.S. News gives the school a diversity index rating of 0.68, ranking 75th of national universities.